mackron/miniaudio/.github/ISSUE_TEMPLATE/general-issue.md

 **DELETE ALL OF THIS TEXT BEFORE SUBMITTING**

 If you have a question about how to use the library, please read the documentation at the top of miniaudio.h and take a look at the examples.
+If that still doesn't answer your question, please post it in the Discussions section instead.
 Otherwise, feel free to post your issue and we'll get to it as soon as possible!

+If you have an issue with playback, please run the simple_playback_sine example first and check whether or not that is working.
+Likewise for capture, please run the simple_capture example.
+If these examples work, it probably (but not always) means you're doing something wrong and a question in the Discussions section is more appropriate.